SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/1-programme-methodology.md

 - [ ] **Check Network Setup**: Ensure that VPC, subnets, and routing are set up properly for service communication.
 - [ ] **Reproduce the Error in Isolation**: Try to reproduce the issue in a controlled environment to isolate the cause.
 - [ ] **Provide Detailed Error Information**: Share error messages, CloudWatch logs, and configuration files to assist others in troubleshooting.

-## Difficulty Levels

-We provides multiple levels of difficulty to accommodate different learning speeds and prior experience.
-Students can complete Bootcamp without attempting Comfortable, but students that complete Comfortable may have a firmer grasp of concepts.
-We recommends completing Base for all of each day's post-class and pre-class exercises before attempting Comfortable.

-### Base

-Bare minimum.
-All students must complete Base to understand concepts.

-### Comfortable

-Reinforce with further exercises around same concepts.
-For students that wish to deepen understanding of current concepts before moving onto new ones.

-### More Comfortable

-Deepest exercises that this bootcamp offers for each concept.
-For students that wish to push the limits of their understanding of the current concepts.

-## Project Methodology

-### Ideation Phase 1

-Brainstorm app ideas and solicit feedback from your section in Disco.
-What problem does the app solve, for whom?
-How does the app solve the problem?
-What data does the app handle?
-Feel free to use our project planning template to guide you.

-### Ideation Phase 2

-Create the following planning docs, save them in the project GitHub repo and share them with your section in Disco for feedback.
-Your SL will review your planning docs with you before you begin implementation.

-#### All Projects

-1. User stories
-2. Wireframes
-3. Kanban board

-#### Project 2 Onward

-1. DB schema outline (NoSQL) or DB ERD (SQL)

-### Scrum

-Professional tech teams typically run using <a href="https://www.atlassian.com/agile/scrum" target="_blank">Agile Scrum Methodology</a>.
-We simulates this during Bootcamp project weeks.
-Each course day students will share the following with their section to keep each other on track.

-1. What did you do between the previous course day and today?
-2. What do you plan to do between today and the next course day?
-3. Do you have any blockers?

-### Presentations

-Students present projects in class on the last day of each module.
-Presentations should cover the following.

-1. App demo
-2. App development strategy
-3. Biggest challenges faced
-4. What you might do differently next time

-### Post-Mortem

-After each project your section leader will review your code with you 1-1.
-Please prepare answers to below questions before meeting.
-Consider recording notes; past students have found post-mortem notes helpful for resumes and portfolios.

-Consider questions from both a technical and process perspective.

-1. What went well?
-Please share a link to the specific code.
-2. What were the biggest challenges you faced?
-Please share a link to the specific code.
-3. What would you do differently next time?

-### Demo Video

-Record a video after each project to showcase your hard work for your portfolio and employers.

-#### Requirements

-1. Demo your app in a 1-2 minute video (brevity is best!)
-2. Explain who your app is for, what their problem is and how they would solve their problem with your app
-3. Use language that non-technical recruiters would understand
-4. Record locally with Zoom with your face in the upper-right corner.
-Upload to YouTube and embed a video link in your project `README`.

-#### Past Examples

-These batches did not have a time limit; please keep yours under 2 minutes if possible.

-1. <a href="https://www.youtube.com/watch?v=466AbXvMdzc" target="_blank">Porter (FTBC3)</a>
-2. <a href="https://www.youtube.com/watch?v=JjHM96XIXjs" target="_blank">Ian (FTBC2)</a>
-3. <a href="https://www.youtube.com/watch?v=RxihjXRp7cQ" target="_blank">Jit Corn (FTBC1)</a>

-## Sharing Code with Classmates

-In software engineering, there are so many different ways to solve the same problem.
-One great way to maximise learning to have a look at how your friends completed the same exercises!

-1. To start off any project, you will have to go to the starter repo and fork the repo.
-2. Next, you will go to this new forked repo and `git clone` it down to your filesystem.
-3. You are now ready to go work on your project and make all the required changes.
-4. It'll be great to include a `README.md` that includes
-   1. A brief description of your app
-   2. How to setup and run your app
-   3. For example, see <a href="https://github.com/jiachen247/bootcamp/tree/master/M3/3.ICE.1/bigfoot-express-bootcamp" target="_blank">here</a>
-5. Once done, you can go on to commit and push the files as per usual
-   1. `git add .`
-   2. `git commit -m "insert commit message here"`
-   3. `git push`
-6. Once the push is successfully, you should see it on your forked repo on Github.
-7. Go on to make a Pull Request (from your forked repo to the original starter repo)
-   1. Please name the PR "\<Your name> \<Bootcamp batch>" eg. "Jiachen FTBC6"

-## Peer Code Review

-Occasionally we will review each others' code to learn from each other.
-Start by reviewing your partner's code individually, before discussing the review in pairs.

-### Part 1: Individual

-1. Clone partner's code
-2. Read partner's code
-   1. How does it work?
-   2. How is it different from my implementation?
-   3. What can I learn from this?
-3. Run partner's code
-   1. If you're not sure how certain code might behave, run it.
-Feel free to edit the code to verify your understanding.
-4. Complete code review on partner's GitHub pull request to help them improve

-### Part 2: In Pairs

-1. Review learnings from individual code reviews
-2. Pair program on 1 person's code to get a working version.
-The person with the weaker understanding of the current concepts should be the driver.
-For more info on pair programming, read <a href="https://github.com/SkillsUnion/tamkeen-cloud/blob/main/logistics/course-component.md#pair-programming" target="_blank">Our's primer on pair programming in Coding Basics</a>.